Divine-97/Planets/README.md

 This is website is a Planet quiz game with basic questions about our Planets.
 The main purpose of this quiz is to test out the users knowledge for planets.

+## Features
+* Heading introduction to the game.
+* Start button on the home page.
+* Question and choice of answers on display.
+* Pointer effect with Hover when hovering over answers and buttons.
+* Score panel.
+* Restart and Home button.

 ## Deployment

 The project was created in Gitpod and then pushed to Github as a repository.